What is Rehypothecation?

 Consequences of Rehypothecation – Default

 As it is established, doubly pledging the collateral of the clients allows the banks to borrow additional funds.
 Now the same collateral bears the burden of multiple debts.
-First, the debt extended by the financial institution to the original borrower.
-Second, the debt extended by a third-party lender to the financial institution.
+First, the debt is extended by the financial institution to the original borrower.
+Second, the debt is extended by a third-party lender to the financial institution.
 Therefore, the property in the collateral ultimately passes from the original borrower to the financial institution to the third lender.

 How to Prepare Against Rehypothecation?